oracle/graal/truffle/docs/OperationDSL.md

 ## Translating your language into operations

 When writing the Operation DSL parser for a language, your task is to translate the semantics of your language into individual operations.
 This is a process called "desugaring", as it can be thought as a similar process to removing syntax sugar from a language - translating higher level language constructs into lower, more verbose level.
-As an example of this process, lets take a simple iterator-style `for` loop (we use `«...»` as metaqotes):
+As an example of this process, let's take a simple iterator-style `for` loop (we use `«...»` as metaqotes):

 ```python
 for x in «iterable»: